awaxman11/gh-milestones/README.md

 **NOTE** - if you're using ActiveRecord models, you need to run database migrations on Heroku:

-- `heroku run rake db:migrate` will do this for you.
+- `heroku run rake db:migrate` in your project's root directory.

 My personal recommendation would be to begin testing on Heroku ASAP!
 This ensures both local & production setups are working as expected.